JollyWizard/clean-start-tiles/Readme.md

   * e.g. right-click file menu -> `Run with Powershell`.
   * e.g. terminal -> `powershell ./clean-start-tiles.ps1`
   * etc.
+* Enter `y` to confirm that all tiles should be unpinned.

 ## Permission Helpers